-An employee who does not have reasonable suspicion of child abuse or neglect may ask clarifying questions to determine whether or not suspected abuse or neglect exists.
-If an employee, however, does have reasonable suspicion of child abuse or neglect, the employee must file a SCAR without further questioning.
-Also, an employee with reasonable suspicion must file SCAR even if the CPA states "handle it administratively."
+An employee who does not have reasonable suspicion of child abuse or neglect may ask clarifying questions to help with the employee's determination of reasonable suspicion.
+If an employee, however, does have reasonable suspicion of child abuse or neglect, the employee must file a SCAR without further clarifying.
+Also, an employee with reasonable suspicion must file a SCAR even if the CPSA states "handle it administratively."